 - The Womanly Art of Breastfeeding

-My personal journey: I’ve read these books above so right now I have on my list and am reading:
+To name a few.
+I’ve read these books above, so now I have on my list or currently reading:

 2. Decide whether or not to hire a doula.

-More and more women are hiring doulas to support them during their pregnancies and births since we are discovering the numerous benefits of having a doula.
+More and more women are hiring doulas to support them during their pregnancy and birth since we are discovering the numerous benefits of having a doula.
 If you decide that you might want a doula, interview the doulas in your area and find someone knowledgeable who you really click with.
 If you’re not sure where to look DONA.org or DoulaMatch.net are great places to start.
-Just remember that personality and feeling comfortable are key when selecting the right doula for you.
+Remember, personality and feeling comfortable are key when selecting the right doula for you.

-My personal journey: I have already picked my birth doula and not only I, but my husband as well, will be so grateful that he isn’t the only one who has to support me through the contractions and position changes during labor and birth.
-Having people around you who know how to support you and help you have the birth that you want are essential–whether that’s just you and your partner, you and your sister, mother, or a doula.
+My personal journey: I have already picked my birth doula and not only I but my husband as well, will be so grateful that he isn’t the only one who has to support me through the contractions and position changes during labor and birth.
+Having people around you who know how to support you and help you have the birth that you want is essential—whether that’s just you and your partner, you and your sister, your mother, or a doula.

 3. Look into childbirth classes.

-Knowing what to expect for your labor and delivery is important so taking a childbirth class or classes can really help.
-There are several options available, like Lamaze, the Bradley Method, Hypnobabies, ICEA, Birth Boot Camp and more.
+Knowing what to expect for your labor and delivery is important, so taking a childbirth class or classes can really help.
+Several options are available, like Lamaze, the Bradley Method, Hypnobabies, ICEA, Birth Boot Camp, and more.
 Do your research on each and sign up for one that is best for you.

-My personal journey: I have already signed up for our childbirth class, but we are taking it during our third trimester so that way my husband doesn’t forget everything before the birth. 😉
+My personal journey: I have already signed up for our childbirth class, but we are taking it during our third trimester so my husband doesn’t forget everything before the birth. 😉

 4. Make a birth plan—or define your birthing goals.

 Have an idea of how you would like your labor and birth experience to unfold.
-Would you like to have a water birth, an unmedicated birth, an epidural or a planned C-section?
-This is your experience so write down the things that are most important to you.
-Just be sure to be flexible since sometimes babies make their own plans. 😉
+Would you like to have a water birth, an unmedicated birth, an epidural, or a planned C-section?
+This is your experience, so write down the most important things to you.
+Just be sure to be flexible because sometimes babies make their own plans. 😉

-My personal journey: I am actually choosing to have my baby at home.
-I know that may freak some of you out, but after all the births that I have been too–hospital births, home births, birth center births–I know that this is the right choice for me.
-Even though my father is a surgeon and my mother is an E.R. nurse, I don’t like the idea of laboring and giving birth in a hospital.
-In my mind, that’s where people go when they are sick or hurt.
-I know that the hospital gives a lot of people peace and comfort which is wonderful, but for me that is a place where I will go if things don’t progress normally.
+My personal journey: I am choosing to have my baby at home.
+I know that may freak some of you out, but after all the births I have been to—hospital births, home births, birth center births—I know this is the right choice for me.
+I understand that the hospital provides a lot of people peace and comfort, which is wonderful, but for me, that is where I will go if things don’t progress normally or for an emergency.

 6. Take a tour of your hospital or birth center.

-You’ll want to know where to park, where you need to check in, what the check in process looks like, what your rooms look like (labor and delivery as well as your postpartum/recovery room) and the items that are available to you in your rooms.
+You’ll want to know where to park, where you need to check in, what the check-in process looks like, what your rooms look like (labor and delivery and your postpartum/recovery room), and the items available to you in your rooms.